-Firmware Flash Upgradeable
+Firmware Flash Upgradable

 Access new firmware updates via FTP for new firmware features and code releases.
-An update to the firmware does not affect the status of the power Outlets.
+An update to the firmware does not affect the status of the power outlets.

 The sentry family of products supports Lightweight Directory Access Protocol (LDAP) Version 3 including LDAPS (LDAP over TSL/SSL).
 This support enable authentication with LDAP servers; user accounts do not need to be individually created locally on each Sentry device.

-individual input current monitoring ("Load Sense") provides real-time power measurement of the load in amps on each power inlet, accessible via firmware interface.
+Individual input current monitoring ("Load Sense") provides real-time power measurement of the load in amps on each power inlet, accessible via firmware interface.

 Serial control via any device with a bi-directional serial port, including a PC, laptop, KVM switch, Console Port Access switch, or terminal server.